 research Research programme Module 3

-Model updating refers to the process of improvement of a mathematical (geo-cellular) representation of the geology, and prediction of fluid flow and pressure evolution during reservoir production and recovery.
-Matching begins with direct updating, an ETLP procedure in which certain obvious information or low hanging fruit (static or dynamic – such as fault structure, transmissibility, barriers, sand body distribution) are extracted directly from the 4D seismic interpretations to help honour all domains of discipline (this may also be termed ‘model maturation’).
-We recommend that the convergence between the 4D seismic data, production data, and a suitable model representing future forward predictions must take place slowly and according to certain calibration stages or decision gates.
-This allows one to gauge the amount of update that can be achieved for any given non-repeatability noise level in the data.
-Interestingly, there are numerous examples of improvements in this early stage of quantitative analysis (Staples et al. 2006, Joosten 2014), which is seen as an essential procedure before further more sophisticated analyses.
-In almost all studies it is observed that the match between the model predictions and the 4D seismic + production data can be significantly enhanced after this step.
-After this step however, it may still be essential to reduce the misfit further, but this now requires application of the process of assisted (seismic) history match (ASHM).
+At ETLP we still maintain that matching begins with direct updating, an ETLP procedure in which certain obvious information or low hanging fruit (static or dynamic – such as fault structure, transmissibility, barriers, sand body distribution) are extracted directly from the 4D seismic interpretations to help honour all domains of discipline (this may also be termed ‘model maturation’).
+We recommend that the convergence between the 4D seismic data, production data, and a suitable model representing future forward predictions must take place slowly and according to certain calibration stages or decision gates evolving as described by Wong et al. (2020) and the tiered integrated approach in Figure 18.
+This understanding has not significantly changed by the research in Phase VII, and we continue to apply this approach to a range of datasets.

 The following will be considered: